florian-wagner/four-phase-inversion/README.md

     source activate four-phase-inversion

-or, if you're on Windows:

-    activate four-phase-inversion

 This will enable the environment for your current terminal session.
 Any subsequent commands will use software that is installed in the environment.

-To build and test the software, produce all results and figures, and compile the manuscript PDF, run this in the top level of the repository:
+To build the software, produce all results and figures, and compile the manuscript PDF, run this in the top level of the repository:

     make all